 Drawing up Your Own Wiring Diagram for a DIY Solar Combiner Box

 For the dedicated DIY enthusiast, building a custom combiner box often delivers the best results at about a third of the cost of a store-bought box.
-Not to mention being a lot of fun into the bargain.
-If you are one of those weekend DIY warriors, here are some pointers to get a great combiner box diagram.
+Not to mention being a lot of fun in the bargain.
+If you are one of those weekend DIY warriors, here are some pointers for a great combiner box diagram.

 Mind Map Your Combiner Box

 If you’ve decided to build a custom combiner box, you’ll probably wire the entire solar system yourself.
-In this case, you’ll already have a clear idea of the system details.
+In this case, you’ll already know the system details clearly.
 In other words, you’ll know how many solar panels you’ll use, whether they will be wired in series or parallel, and what type and size of a charge controller or inverter you’ll need.

 Sketching Your Combiner Component Layout